oxcompsoc/learntocode/session3/Notes.md

   print(len(my_list)) # Prints '2'
   ``` -->

 (b).
-Modify your program for slightly so that it displays the item number starting from 1 instead of 0.
+Modify your program slightly so that it displays the item number starting from 1 instead of 0.

   ```
   Welcome to the shopping list app!